-The goal of Quality First, Arizona’s Quality Improvement and Rating System for Early Care and Education Programs, is to improve the early care and education in Arizona so young children can begin school safe, healthy and ready to succeed.
+The goal of Quality First, Arizona’s Quality Improvement and Rating System, is to improve the early care and education in Arizona so young children can begin school safe, healthy and ready to succeed.
 Quality First also provides families with information on selecting a quality early care and education setting for their young children.
-Participation in Quality First is voluntary, and regulated center child care and family/home-based providers are eligible to apply for services.

 As a participant in Quality First, homes and centers receive personalized support from a coach whose role is to help a program achieve and maintain quality.
 Coaches support enrolled child care providers in their efforts to achieve quality milestones.